DHTMLX/scheduler-docs/data/what_s_new.md

 What's New
 ==============

-If you are updating scheduler from an older version, check migration_from_older_version.md for details.
+If you are updating Scheduler from an older version, check migration_from_older_version.md for details.

 <style>
 .release_date{